-Students in the Combined Degree Program will be admitted to the School of Graduate Studies on completion of 125 credit hours for the bachelor's degree.
+Students in the Combined Degree Program will be admitted to the School of Graduate Studies upon completion the Bachelor's degree.

 The time normally needed to complete the Combined Degree Program is 1 year, plus an additional summer after admission to the Graduate School.